secwexen/secwexen/README.md

 ## About Me

-I'm a cybersecurity-focused professional with a deep passion for ethical hacking, digital defense, and identifying vulnerabilities before they can be exploited by malicious actors.
-My work is driven by a strong commitment to protecting digital assets and understanding adversarial mindsets—not to imitate, but to stay one step ahead.
+I am a cybersecurity professional specializing in **ethical hacking, digital defense, and vulnerability assessment**.
+My primary focus is on proactively identifying and mitigating risks before they can be exploited by malicious actors.
+I am strongly committed to safeguarding digital assets and anticipating adversarial tactics to remain one step ahead.

-Alongside my cybersecurity skills, I have a strong background in software development.
-I build Python tools for automation, threat intelligence, and SIEM optimization—bridging security and code to create smarter, faster defenses.
+In addition to my cybersecurity expertise, I have a solid background in **software development**.
+I design and implement Python-based tools for automation, threat intelligence, and SIEM optimization.
+By integrating security and software engineering, I deliver efficient, resilient, and intelligent defense solutions.

 **I've been pursuing this journey with passion since 2021.** **(Personal milestone marker — cybersecurity journey in progress)**